 Man found guilty on attack of Michigan State Trooper

-A jury is deliberating in the trial of Michael Barber, who is accused of assaulting a Michigan State Trooper in February, was found guilty on seven counts.
+BERRIEN COUNTY, Mich. - A jury found Michael Barber, who was accused of assaulting a Michigan State Trooper in February, was found guilty on seven counts.

 The jury heard from four witnesses Thursday.
 They included a medical expert, a Buchanan officer who came in as backup, and two good Samaritans.